Flavoring

-A flavoring (or flavouring), also known as flavor (or flavour) or flavorant, is a food additive used to improve the taste or smell of food.
+A flavoring (or flavouring), also known as flavor (or flavour) or flavorant, is a food additive that is used to improve the taste or smell of food.
 It changes the perceptual impression of food as determined primarily by the chemoreceptors of the gustatory and olfactory systems.
-Along with additives, other components like sugars determine the taste of food.
+Along with additives, other components, like sugars, determine the taste of food.

 A flavoring is defined as a substance that gives another substance taste, altering the characteristics of the solute, causing it to become sweet, sour, tangy, etc. Although the term, in common language, denotes the combined chemical sensations of taste and smell, the same term is used in the fragrance and flavors industry to refer to edible chemicals and extracts that alter the flavor of food and food products through the sense of smell.

-Owing to the high cost, or unavailability of natural flavor extracts, most commercial flavorings are "nature-identical", which means that they are the chemical equivalent of natural flavors, but chemically synthesized rather than being extracted from source materials.
+Owing to the high cost, or unavailability, of natural flavor extracts, most commercial flavorings are "nature-identical", which means that they are the chemical equivalent of natural flavors, but chemically synthesized rather than having been extracted from source materials.
 Identification of components of natural foods, for example a raspberry, may be done using technology such as headspace techniques, so the flavorist can imitate the flavor by using a few of the same chemicals present.
 In the EU legislation, the term "natural-identical flavoring" does not exist.
 The legislation is specified on what is a "flavoring" and a "natural flavoring".

 Definition

 A flavoring is a volatile additive that improves the taste or smell of food.
 They work primarily via the sense of smell.
 In legislation, substances that exclusively have a sweet, sour or salty taste are not considered flavorings.
 These usually include flavor enhancers, sweeteners, acidulants and salt substitutes.

 There are different ways to divide flavorings.
 First by the way they are produced.
 A vanilla flavoring can for example be obtained naturally by extraction from vanilla seeds, or one can start with cheap chemicals and try to make a similar substance artificially (in this example vanillin).
 A nature-identical flavoring is chemically an exact copy of the original substance and can be either natural or artificial.
-Vanillin is not obtained from the vanilla plant nor an exact copy of vanilla, but a synthesized nature-identical component of the vanilla aroma.
+Vanillin is neither obtained from the vanilla plant nor an exact copy of vanilla, but a synthesized nature-identical component of the vanilla aroma.
 Vanillin is not vanilla, but gives a food a vanilla aroma.

 The second division is by the effect they have on smell (aroma) or taste of the food.
 The effect can be the aroma of a specific fruit, almond, butter, smoke from wood, or some fantasy flavor.
 The aroma of the flavoring may resemble that of the source, or imitate a particular unrelated food.
 It may for example be the extract from vanilla seeds and smell like vanilla, or it may be the extract of a potato and smell like a banana.
 Irrespective of the effect, the flavoring may be natural or artificial.
 It may for example be the natural tissue of an animal with the aroma of a citrus, or just a chemical that smells like a citrus.